EthanNgit/NutritionProject/README.md

 Full Stack Android Mobile Application.

 Current Version:
 * 0.2.3.1 Added add and search functionality (still need ui), took years to debug gson and php.
-Added more event functionality, and more dev qol
+Added more event functionality, and more dev qol (had calc test, will get back soon)

 Past Versions:
 * 0.2.2.1 Added Barcode scanner after 6 tries (Had to use Kotlin, could not get it right with java), still needs more QOL, for better scanning UX